ull-tfg/template-project-full-stack/front-end/README.md

 ## Description

 This template should help get you started developing with Vue 3 in Vite.

+### How has been created

-It has been created by following the guidelines provided [here](https://vuejs.org/guide/quick-start.html#creating-a-vue-application):
+The front-end has been created by following the guidelines provided [here](https://vuejs.org/guide/quick-start.html#creating-a-vue-application):
 ```sh
 npm init vue@latest
 Need to install the following packages: